KandilKhaled/neocortexapi/UseHtmSerilaizer - copia.md

 This method indicates the end of the serialize object by writing a variable called "TypeDelimiter" before and after the serialize object

--Expected intput:
-1. A string call typeName that is the object we want to serialize.
-2. An object Streamwriter that will write the text to the stream.
+-Expected intput: a string call typeName that is the object we want to serialize, and an object Streamwriter that will write the text to the stream.

--Return value: none
--Example:
+-Expected output: nothing (the method is a void)
+-Example
 ```
 public void SerializeEnd(String typeName, StreamWriter sw)
         {